Aravalli (film): Production

 Aravalli was directed by Krishna Rao, produced by T. R. Sundaram and written by V. N. Sambantham.

 Soundtrack

-Music was composed by G. Ramanathan and lyrics written by A. Maruthakasi, Pattukkottai Kalyanasundaram and Villiputhan.
+Music was composed by G. Ramanathan.
+Lyrics were written by A. Maruthakasi, Pattukkottai Kalyanasundaram and Villiputhan.
 The song "Chinna Pennana Pothile" is based on "Que Sera, Sera (Whatever Will Be, Will Be)" from The Man Who Knew Too Much (1956) and "Chinna Kutty Nathana" includes elements of Baila, a Sri Lankan music genre.